Alhyoss/android-flashable-zip/README.md

 ## REMARK

 Sideloading the zip file to modify your Android device requires the bootloader to be unlocked.
-You may also to need flash/boot to a custom recovery (such as TWRP).
+You may also need to flash/boot a custom recovery (such as TWRP).

 Be aware that unlocking the bootloader of your device and modifying the system entails risks.
 Your device may no longer function properly, and some applications may refuse to run.